 Each claim or adjustment request received by ForwardHealth is assigned a unique claim number (also known as the ICN (internal control number)).
-However, denied claims submitted using the NCPDP (National Council for Prescription Drug Programs) 5.1 transaction are not assigned an ICN.
+However, denied real-time compound and noncompound claims are not assigned an ICN, but receive an authorization number.
+Authorization numbers are not reported to the RA (Remittance Advice) or 835 (835 Health Care Claim Payment/Advice).